 Systematic corporate training has been around since the 1870s, but only after eLearning, SCORM and mobile devices came into their own in the 2000s were L&D managers finally able to unshackle the learner from the classroom.
 It turned out to be just in time.
 The next generation of learners, the so-called “Late Millennial” / “Gen Z” generation, the first to grow up with social media and smartphones, were used to engaging, short communication accessible at their convenience.
-The eLearning industry too evolved a new style of learning that replicated social media’s communication style- powerful messaging in short, engaging bursts.
+The eLearning industry too evolved, An introduction to Micro-learning.
+A new style of learning replicated social media’s communication style-powerful messaging in short.
 This became known as “microlearning”.

 Microlearning has a few distinct features that social media users recognize immediately, like:

 Length– Most microlearning modules (or micromodules) are 3-5 minutes long.